arthurmv/SAVE-MANAGER/README.md

 # SAVE-MANAGER
-Save game manager script.
+Save game manager scripts.
 These scripts are for Windows OS.

 ## Requirements
 - Windows OS